-12 Because this is a Code requirement, NJCEP no longer requires the submission of load calculations.
+$^{^{12}}$ Because this is a Code requirement, NJCEP no longer requires the submission of load calculations.

-For applications following the Performance Track, measures included in the calculation of total energy savings shall meet the minimum requirements as specified in New Jersey Home Performance with ENERGY STAR Eligible Measures document posted on the NJCEP website (or such other similar document posted on that website).
+Home Performance with ENERGY STAR Eligible Measures document posted on the NJCEP website (or such other similar document posted on that website).

 Outreach

 The Outreach Team consists of Account Managers, who cover strategically-assigned territories throughout the state.
 The team will continue to expand the relationships with HVAC equipment manufacturers and distributors and work with insulation manufacturers to reach a network of insulation contractors in New Jersey.
 The team will identify contractors that have the aptitude and resources to expand their business scope and participate in the Program and/or in higher levels of the Program.